smatechnologies/ibm-i-agent-docs/docs/commands-utilities/events.md

 program will scan the entire external event command string looking for any IBM i LSAM Dynamic Variable tokens that might be replaced.
-It is very common to put an LSAM Dynamic Variable token into the value parameter of the OpCon \$PROPERTY:SET command, so that any value retrieved by, or stored in a Dynamic Variable can be sent up to the OpCon server and stored into an OpCon Property.
+It is very common to put an LSAM Dynamic Variable token into the value parameter of the OpCon $PROPERTY:SET command, so that any value retrieved by, or stored in a Dynamic Variable can be sent up to the OpCon server and stored into an OpCon Property.

 Remember that OpCon Property names could be global properties, or they could be instance-qualified properties, possibly qualified to a specific schedule name or an OpCon job name within a schedule.
-It\'s possible to use Dynamic Variables to represent the OpCon schedule or job names.
+It's possible to use Dynamic Variables to represent the OpCon schedule or job names.
 As well, within the LSAM Message Management Parameters, or their attached Response Rules, it is also possible to use one of the available
-\$-property values identified in the first table under Message Management Screens and Windows, within the Message Management topic of the **IBM i LSAM** online help.
+$-property values identified in the first table under Message Management Screens and Windows, within the Message Management topic of the **IBM i LSAM** online help.